SimpsonGSD/JetBrainsMonoNL/README.md

 # JetBrains Mono NL (no ligatures).
-This is a modified version of JetBrains Mono font without ligatures for those that do not like or are not used to ligatures.
-A lof of programs do not provide a way to disable ligatures meaning this is the only way to use this font without it.
+This is a version of JetBrains Mono font that has been modified to remove ligatures.
+This is for those that do not like or are not used to seeing ligatures but enjoy using JetBrains Mono.
+A lot of programs do not provide a way to disable ligatures meaning this is the only way to use JetBrains Mono without them.
 Hopefully JetBrains can provide both versions in the future.

 Original font https://www.jetbrains.com/lp/mono/